dhoconno/nvd/README.md

 ### Linux Installation

-1. Clone the repo to the working directory
+1. Clone the repo to the working directory and navigate into the working directory
    ```sh
    git clone https://github.com/dhoconno/nvd.git && cd nvd
    ```